Indirect tax: What it is and how it impacts your business

 How to file and remit indirect taxes

-Before you collect any taxes from your customers, ensure you are appropriately registered with the tax authorities in the area.
+Before you collect any taxes from your customers, ensure you are registered with the appropriate tax authorities.
 In the US, businesses must register for sales tax permits with each individual state.
 In the EU, businesses generally must register in individual countries to collect VAT, but if they sell to individuals in other EU countries, they may use the VAT OSS scheme.
 Find more information on registering in different countries here.

 Once you collect indirect taxes from your customers, you will file a tax return and remit the tax you collected to the correct tax authority.
-Each tax authority’s website will have details on how to file and your due date.
-Due dates vary, and the frequency with which you file a return may also vary.
-In the US, large companies with a higher tax liability will often file more frequently (monthly), and smaller companies might only be required to file bimonthly or quarterly returns.
+Each tax authority’s website will have details on how to file, and your due date.
+Due dates vary, and the frequency in which you file a return may also vary.
+In the US, large companies with a higher tax liability will often file more frequently, such as monthly, while smaller companies might file bimonthly or quarterly.
 In the EU, most businesses file monthly.
 Filing on time is the best way to avoid the penalties and interest that come with a delinquent filing.

 Even if you have not collected tax during a reporting period, you may still need to file a return.
 These are called “zero returns,” and while you will not remit any tax to the state, you are still required to file a return.